zaback-3958/Design-of-Experiments-for-Hypereparameter-tuning/README.md

 ``cd <LOCAL CLONED REPOSITORY>/ML-DoE/``

-If you are using a Windows computer, execute the following batch script at the Command Prompt instead (NOT tested):
+If you are using a Windows computer, execute the following batch script at the Command Prompt instead:

 ``.\run-main.bat``